-It’s hard to pretend the universe doesn’t play favourites when people like Max Verstappen exists.
-Aside from his maiden Formula 1 world championship title – which he’s on track to secure this season after edging the lead from Mercedes’ Sir Lewis Hamilton at the US Grand Prix – the 24-year-old motorsports talent ostensibly has everything a bloke could possibly desire.
-There’s the impressive seven-year professional career on the grid with expectations he’ll go down in history as another driving great… plenty of cash to throw around courtesy of his Red Bull Racing salary and countless sponsorship deals… a significant other in Brazilian knockout Kelly Piquet, daughter of the legendary three-time F1 world champion Nelson Piquet (essentially marrying into greatness).
+It’s hard to pretend the universe doesn’t play favourites when people like Max Verstappen exist.
+The 24-year-old motorsports talent ostensibly has everything a bloke could possibly desire.
+There’s the impressive eight-year professional career on the grid with expectations he’ll go down in history as another driving great… plenty of cash to throw around courtesy of his Red Bull Racing salary and countless sponsorship deals… what will soon be two consecutive Formula 1 world championship titles with five races to spare in 2022 (assuming he wins in Singapore).
 And just in case you needed further proof Max Verstappen is indeed the chosen one, there’s also his Dassault Falcon-900EX private jet.

 The Flying Dutchman acquired his sky chariot from none other than Sir Richard Branson and Virgin Galactic towards the end of 2020.
-While the exact price of this specific transaction has never been disclosed, several publications estimate it could have set the young gun back anything from €8 million to €10 million / $12.45 million to $15.57 million with ongoing costs of around $2 million per year if he flies approximately 500 hours; which shouldn’t be an issue to clock given the jam-packed annual race calendar, how Max Verstappen has travelled to every 2021 Grand Prix by private jet, as well as the odd international holiday for good measure.
+While the exact price of this specific transaction has never been disclosed, several publications estimate it could have set the young gun back anything from €8 million to €10 million ($12.45 million to $15.57 million) with ongoing costs of around $2 million per year if he flies approximately 500 hours; which shouldn’t be an issue to clock given the jam-packed annual race calendar, the fact Max Verstappen travelled to every 2021 Grand Prix by private jet, as well as the odd international holiday for good measure.

 Verstappen’s own Dassault Falcon-900EX was reportedly manufactured back in 2008, having received a significant avionics upgrade right before ownership was transferred from Branson and Virgin Galactic.
 According to Global Air, powered by a trio of Honeywell TFE731-60 engines – not Honda, as hilariously noted by one Reddit user – it has an increased maximum range of 8,750 kilometres before it requires refuelling, maximum speed of about 892 km/h, and cruising speed of 850 km/h.
 The private jet is currently registered under PH-DTF while carrying Verstappen’s red MV33 logo (previously registered under M-VGAL).